MED-007/MED-007/README.md

 - 👋 Hi, I’m @MED-007.
-- 👀 I’m interested in cybersecurity and hacking.
+- 👀 I’m interested in cybersecurity, programming, business.
 - 🌱 I’m currently a computer science student at al akhawayn university.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me ...